 Alternatively, head up to Srd Hill behind Dubrovnik, accessible via either a 90 minute walk or the easier option of the Cable Car (150 kuna per adult round-trip, about €20).
 At the hill is the Museum of Croatian War of Independence, again with a small entrance free, with photographs and newspaper articles on display.
 The hill also offers spectacular panoramas of Dubrovnik and the surrounding coastline.

-Note: Unfortunately dogs are not allowed in the cable car.
+🐾 Dog-friendly: Unfortunately dogs are not allowed in the cable car, but you can instead hike up the hill with your dog.

 5. Stroll the Stradun and Laneways with a Gelato